civicrm/civicrm-upgrade-test/README.md

 To facilitate testing of many databases, the current script uses the command-line based upgrade system (drush) and never uses the web-based UI (civicrm/upgrade).
-Therefore, it is appropriate for testing the database manipulations -- but it does not test the UI aspects of the upgrader (such as browser compatibility).
+Therefore, it is appropriate for testing the database manipulations.
+It does not currently test for:

+ * Issues in the upgrader web UI (such as browser compatibility)
+ * Issues in the civicrm.settings.php
+ * Issues with setup or compatibility of PHP, MySQL, etc

 ### Pre-Requisites